HMS Fly (1805): Loss

 Fly was part of a British squadron sailing in the north-east of the Kattegat on he morning of 28 February 1812.
 When the island of Anholt was sighted, and bearings taken on the lighthouse there, Commander Higman expressed his concerns to the two pilots, who assured him that Fly was not in any danger of grounding.
 At around 1p.m., as Fly tacked to follow HMS Pyramus, Fly grounded.
 Efforts to get her off were futile until 2p.m. on the 29th, when she suddenly floated free and drifted into deep water.
-She started to take on water because of the numerous leaks that here grounding had caused.
+She started to take on water because of the numerous leaks that her grounding had caused.
 The crew transferred to other ships of the squadron, with Commander Higman setting fire to Fly before he too left.
 The subsequent courtmartial reprimanded the pilots and ordered them mulcted of all pay due.

 Fly had wrecked on the Knobber Reef, a narrow spit of sand and large boulders that extends 4.4 mi from the eastern end of Anholt Island.